 You can even mark your own answer as a solution if you end up working out your own fix.
 Again, this also helps future users that encounter the same issue.

 To accept a reply as a solution, simply click the three dots on the top of the post that you want to mark, then select Mark as Accepted Solution.

 Prior to posting a new question, we always recommend doing a quick search for your issue in case it’s already been asked.
 The same goes for answering.
 If you see a new question that's a duplicate of a previously answered thread, reply with a link to that accepted solution instead of rewriting it.
 Many of our top users and Tealium employees bookmark common answers so that they can quickly reference content when posting.

 We hope this TLC Tip will come in handy for you!
 If you have any questions or feedback about this post or anything community related, please let us know.
 We are here to help and are usually quick to respond.
-Post your community related question in the Community Support and Feedback forum, or email email@example.com.
+Post your community related question in the General discussion forum, or email email@example.com.